dailysponge/urlShortner/README.md

 <h3>Assumptions:<h3>

 1. The application is designed to be used by a single user only, and hence it does not include authentication features.
 2. The application is expected to be deployed with a custom domain name.
 However, during the development process, it may temporarily run on localhost for demonstration purposes.
-In this case, the QR code feature may not be applicable.
 3. URL Validation: The application assumes that the user will enter a valid URL in the input field.
 URL checks are performed to verify that the entered URL contains ".com" and is a reachable site.
 If the entered URL does not meet these criteria, the application will not generate a short URL and display an error message to the user.
 4. Timeout: When adding a new URL to the database, a maximum of 3 seconds is given before a timeout occurs.
 If the URL cannot be added to the database within this time frame, the application will not generate a short URL and display an error message to the user.